ifte100/Business-Analytics/README.md

 This is the repository for Business Analytics subject Deakin University 2021
 # Assignment-2
 Clear and complete analysis of Basketball team's membership data using appropriate techniques to produce accurate results.
 Providing concise and correct conclusions.
-Providing an appropriate and accurate chart/graph for each part, with clear formatting
+Providing an appropriate and accurate chart/graph for each part, with clear formatting.

 Analysis included: